Dr. Marc Jambon

-Jazzmin is a research assistant in the Department of Psychiatry and Behavioural Neurosciences.
+Jazzmin is a research coordinator in the Department of Psychiatry and Behavioural Neurosciences.

 She graduated with her B.A.Sc in Child, Youth and Family, and B.A. in Psychology from the University of Guelph, where she focused her research on youth mental health.

 Since graduating, she has had the opportunity to conduct research at hospital and community-based programs focusing on clinical outcomes for youth receiving treatment for mood and anxiety disorders.

 Other research projects include brain imaging, evaluation and cost-effectiveness studies as well as investigating risk and protective factors, and symptom and functioning outcomes.
 Jazzmin is excited to be a part of the team and to continue conducting research she is passionate about in order to improve the lives of youth and their families.

 Sharon is a Research Assistant for McMaster’s STRONG families and children at the Offord Centre for Child Studies.

 She graduated from Fanshawe College with an Advanced Commercial Photography Diploma and continued her education at Sheridan College in Business Management and McMaster University in Business Administration.

 Sharon’s background includes 13 years at McMaster University supporting educational and healthcare research groups.
 She had contributed to guidelines and systematic review database management.
 At the Offord centre, she creates surveys, online searches, database management and participant management.